 Inside the sleeve of In Uetro – the last album Nirvana ever released, Cobain wrote: “If you’re a sexist, racist, homophobe or basically an asshole, don’t buy this CD.
 I don’t care if you like me, I hate you.”

-There’s a reason why fashion bibles like Vogue will continue to reference Kurt Cobain as often as someone like Audrey Hepburn; he has a fixed place in the tightly-edited, historic, roll call of muses in fashion’s pantheon.
-Though it’s probably the antithesis of the punk attitude he lived for, there’s no denying how his progressive, gender-subversive fashion choices have gone on to inform a radical, millennial idea of androgyny that rejects the archaic, social conventions that Cobain rallied against.
+There’s a reason why fashion bibles like Vogue will continue to reference Kurt Cobain as often as someone like Audrey Hepburn; he has an enshrined place in the fashion’s pantheon.
+Though it’s probably the antithesis of the punk attitude he lived for, there’s no denying how his gender-subversive fashion choices have gone on to inform a radically new idea of androgyny that resonates with millennials today and rejects the archaic social conventions that Cobain once rallied against.